reshmabidikar/slate/source/includes/_payment.md

 **Returns**

-If successful, returns a status code of 204 and an empty body. a PaymentTransaction of type VOID is created.
+If successful, returns a status code of 204 and an empty body.
+A PaymentTransaction of type VOID is created.